Search WSPS.CA

 Return to Work is a work reintegration program for injured workers that maintains the dignity and productivity of the injured worker, and contributes to the injured worker’s rehabilitation and recovery.

-Most people who are injured or become ill at work are able to return while recovering, provided that the work is medically suited to their injury or illness.
-Returning to daily work can actually help an injured worker’s recovery and reduce the potential of long-term disability.
+Most people who are injured or become ill at work are able to return to work while recovering, provided the work is medically suited to their injury or illness.
+Returning to modified duties or hours can actually help an injured worker’s recovery and reduce the potential of long-term disability.

 Learn More